 As business owners, we need to learn how to leverage the power of this digital frontier and use it to connect more effectively with our audience.

 If you haven’t quite figured out how to do that, you’re in luck.
 That just so happens to be the subject of the day.

 So, without further ado, let’s dig into how your business can leverage digital marketing to grow and thrive in a world that’s going more and more online.

 What is digital marketing?

-Digital marketing is the part of the marketing discipline conducted online and using various software and digital platforms to target current and prospective customers online.
+Digital marketing is the part of the marketing discipline conducted online and uses various software and digital platforms to target current and prospective customers online.
 Customers are targeted on desktops, laptops, mobile, and other devices promoting companies’ products and services.

+Digital marketing should play a major role in your overall marketing strategy today.
 This can involve a wide range of tactics including: